sakthivel03r/Address-Book/README.md

 # 📘 Address Book Management System (C Project)

 ------------------------------------------------------------------------------------|

 /* Describition About Project */

-A simple 'Address Book Application' written in C that allows users to
+A simple 'Address Book Application' written in C that allows users to create , edit , delete , search , save contacts.
-    1)create
-    2)edit
-    3)delete
-    4)search
-    5)save contacts.

-This project demonstrates the use of
+This project demonstrates the use of structures , enums , file handling , validation , ANSI color codes in C.
-    1)structures
-    2)enums
-    3)file handling
-    4)validation
-    5)ANSI color codes in C.

 ------------------------------------------------------------------------------------|

 ## 🚀 Features